inboundnow/retired-landing-pages/shared/docs/how.to.create.landing.page.templates.using.ACF.md

 add_action('wp_head', 'my_template_enqueue_scripts');
 ```
 Those that are WordPress developers will probably be surprised to see that we use the `wp-head` hook instead of `enqueue-scripts`.
 Unfortunately, with the `enqueue-scripts` hook we've found that js files are not enqueued while css files are.
-The reason for this strange behavior is still unknown but we have found that the `wp-head` hook works correctly for all kind of scripts.
+The reason for this strange behaviour is still unknown but we have found that the `wp-head` hook works correctly for all kind of scripts.